 Minibus drivers must be approved drivers of the UTC and must (at least) have taken a MIDAS test (or equivalent) which is still valid.
-Larger minibuses require a D1 licence and this should be checked before training.
+Larger minibuses require a D1 licence, and this should be checked before training.

 The minibus driver is responsible for ensuring that the bus is not overloaded, that the students have their seat belts on and that all doors are properly secured.
-If a minibus is being used with a roof rack or with a trailer, it is the responsibility of the driver to ensure that all loads are safe.
+If a minibus is being used with a roof rack or with a trailer, it is the driver's responsibility to ensure all loads are safe.
 Staff must take great care if they are loading a roof rack or trailer.

 Students must be warned of the potential dangers involved with loading minibuses and they must not be allowed to climb onto roof racks.

-The safety of students, drivers and other passengers is of paramount importance and minibuses must be driven accordingly.
-Staff must exercise all possible caution when driving a minibus and must not drive minibuses when it is potentially unsafe to do so, eg in severe weather conditions.
+The safety of students, drivers and other passengers is paramount, and minibuses must be driven accordingly.
+Staff must exercise all possible caution when driving a minibus and must not drive minibuses when it is potentially unsafe to do so, e.g. in severe weather conditions.
 Speed limits and sensible road speeds must be strictly observed.
-It should be noted that the performance of a fully loaded minibus is severely constrained, eg slower acceleration, longer stopping distances, reduced stability in high winds or on exposed roads, and impaired cornering.
-The seating capacity and the load capacity must never be exceeded.
+It should be noted that the performance of a fully loaded minibus is severely constrained, e.g. slower acceleration, longer stopping distances, reduced stability in high winds or on exposed roads, and impaired cornering.
+Seating capacity and cargo capacity must never be exceeded.